sohamda/organizing-java-backend/README.md

 We used OpenAPI standards, created API definitions in YAML, and generated code out of it, for server-side as well as clients.
 This minimized our code a lot and less code mean less maintenance.

->open api to server side and client code
+> TODO: open api to server side and client interaction diagram

 Snippet of maven plugin to generate server-side code